ratzlow/styx-model/README.md

 - recycle objects
 - avoid auto boxing
 - init maps on demand: e.g. DataContainer, Group
 - lazy init based on test evidence, in the meanwhile remove lazy init for predictability
+- init maps with max attribute number size to avoid resizing

 ## Gaps in model design
 - missing: support component A has named references B.1 and B.2 (e.g. Person has private Address and work Address)
-- move all classes behind interface to allow extension
-- convert Descriptor to interface to allow enum vs. class hierarchy for meta model
 - make it usable as library vs. framework
 - efficient extension model for object vs. native values